RTL Crime (Dutch TV channel)

 RTL Crime is a Dutch pay television channel dedicated to television crime and reality series.
 It first launched on 27 November 2006 in Germany and on 1 September 2011 in the Netherlands.
 It is owned by DPG Media.
 It replaced MisdaadNet that was owned by Endemol.
 RTL Crime features a Dutch/English audio track with Dutch subtitles.

 An HD-simulcast started through Ziggo on 30 November 2017.
 Besides this version RTL Deutschland, also part of RTL Group also runs a channel called RTL Crime which is the German variant.

+On 1 July 2026, the channel shifted from a Luxembourgish licence to a Dutch one.